WordPress Media Library Explained for Newbies: How to Upload + Best Plugins

 WordPress Image Upload Errors

-Uploading files to the WordPress media library doesn’t always go smoothly.
+Uploading files to the WordPress library doesn’t always go smoothly.

 You may run into errors such as the HTTP error when uploading images, the Upload: Failed to Write File to Disk error, or your WordPress Media Library failing to load.

-• When WordPress Media Library fails to load, usually there is a problem with your plugins or theme.
+- When WordPress Media Library fails to load, it usually means there is a problem with your plugins or theme.
 Switch to a default WordPress theme, deactivate all of your plugins, and see if the problem persists.
-If the WordPress Media Library loads properly afterward, don’t forget to fix the problem with your plugins or theme permanently.
+If WordPress Media Library loads properly afterward, don’t forget to fix the problem with your plugins or theme permanently.
 Try contacting the plugin or theme developer for more information.

 How to Download Media Files From WordPress Media Library?

-To download media files from the WordPress media library, follow the steps below:
+To download media files from the WordPress library, follow the steps below:

 How To Edit Images on WordPress?